-This is a problem which is even intensified by the complex tire structure with inhomogenous and unit distancetravelled, with a unit of J/m.
-Traditionally, This has been connected to an N-unit drag force that opposes the motion.
+1. Generally, rolling resistance is defined as the mechanical energy converted into heat for a unit distance travelled , with a unit of J/m.
+Traditionally, This has been connected to an

+N-unit drag force that opposes the motion.
 The more inclusive energy-based definition will be utilized in the